 For example, if you were running a campaign in your existing domestic market, you’d want to examine the copy to ensure that it didn’t contain any nation-specific slang.
-Once you’d done this, you may then want to go a step further and implement the use of slang specific to the new region you’re looking to target.
+You may then want to go a step further and implement the use of slang specific to the new region.

 Making use of another nation’s slang carries its own risks though, as getting it wrong can make you come across as ‘uncool’ or weird.

 The cousin to slang and idioms is folklore.
 A prime example of this is Pampers with their imagery of a stork carrying a baby.
 This myth is only prevalent in western cultures, so when Pampers exported their brand to Japan, it left the Japanese confused.